peramcelpon/beenthere/johannes-vermeer/johannes-vermeer.md

 # Works by Johannes Vermeer

+### National Gallery, London - 2018 October
+- **A Young Woman seated at a Virginal**, 1670-1672
+- **A Young Woman standing at a Virginal**, 1670-1672
+    - these two are presumptuously a pair and meant to be showned side by side

 ### Rijksmuseum - 2018 Nov 11
 - **Woman reading a letter**, 1663
     - tranquility, overtone if blue